Tebtunis archive

-The Tebtunis papyri are written in either Demotic Egyptian or Koine Greek and were found during a single expedition led by Bernard Pyne Grenfell and Arthur S. Hunt, two British papyrologists in the winter of 1899/1900 at the village of ancient Tebtunis (near modern Umm-el-Baragat), Egypt.
+The Tebtunis papyri are written in either Demotic Egyptian or Koine Greek and were found during a single expedition led by Bernard Pyne Grenfell and Arthur Surridge Hunt, two British papyrologists in the winter of 1899/1900 at the village of ancient Tebtunis (near modern Umm-el-Baragat), Egypt.
 The papyri can be divided into three groups based on their provenance: texts from the crocodile mummies, the town and from the temple of Soknebtunis, and the cartonnage of human mummies.
 A total of 1093 fragments of the Tebtunian papyri are registered in museums, which have been read and published in Greek in university publications.

+Grenfell and Hunt published 1,094 translated texts from the archive in a series of volumes published between 1902 and 1938.
+These papyri represented less than 5% of the 30,000 fragments that Grenfell and Hunt excavated.

+Since 1995, the university has been a part of the Advanced Papyrological Information System (APIS); through APIS it has received grants from the National Endowment for the Humanities to conserve, catalogue and digitize the papyri.